ufcg-lsd/blowout/README.md

 Blowout has six main components:

-- **BlowoutPool**: manages a blowoutPool of tasks and resources.
+- **BlowoutPool**: manages a pool of tasks and resources.
 It is through the BlowoutPool that the components have access to the received tasks and resources that were raised by the Infrastructure Provider.

 - **Scheduler**: associates and disassociates a task, that is ready to be executed, to an available resource.
 After associating or disassociating a resource to a task, the Scheduler delegates to Task Monitor the assignment of creating or terminating the task execution process in the resource.